itssme/cs-tournament-manager/readme.md

 + Then start the server like: `docker-compose up --build`
 + Goto `http://127.0.0.1` and create matches.
 (TODO)
 + The match will be started in a docker container and be visible in the `/status` page.
 (TODO)
++ (currebtly matches can olny be started by directly calling the API)

 ## Banned Players